South Hurstville

 South Hurstville's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics indicates strong performance throughout South Hurstville.
-Mortality rates and chronic condition prevalence were found to be low across both young and old age cohorts, according to AreaSearch's assessment.
+Analysis of health metrics shows strong performance throughout South Hurstville.
+Mortality rates and chronic condition prevalence were low across both young and old age cohorts.

-Private health cover was discovered to be fairly high at approximately 54% of the total population (~3,106 people), compared to 59.9% across Greater Sydney.
-The most prevalent medical conditions in the area were arthritis and diabetes, affecting 5.7 and 4.7% of residents respectively.
-Conversely, 77.3% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-South Hurstville has 19.4% of its population aged 65 and over (1,108 people), which is higher than the 15.4% in Greater Sydney.
+Private health cover was found to be high at approximately 54% of the total population (~3,106 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions in the area were arthritis and diabetes, impacting 5.7% and 4.7% of residents respectively.
+77.3% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The area has 18.9% of residents aged 65 and over (1,080 people), higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health